dmuenz/KeepWiFiOn/README.md

 1. Down the file uninstall_KeepWiFiOn to ~/Downloads
 2. Open Terminal and run the command `~/Downloads/uninstall_KeepWiFiOn`

+Note that the uninstaller will only attempt to remove files created by the installer, not files that you downloaded.

 ## Disclaimer

 This software is meant to be run on OS X Mavericks (and maybe later OSes, if the Wi-Fi bug persists).
 I have only tested this software on my computer, a MacBook Pro 17" from late 2007, running OS X 10.9.4.
 I obviously cannot guarantee that it will work for you.
 If you do encounter any issues, please [let me know][issue].